 Financial assets recorded at fair value on a recurring basis are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
-The following table presents financial assets that were accounted for at fair value on a recurring basis as of December 31, 2022 and December 31, 2021 by level within the fair value hierarchy (dollars in thousands):
+The following table presents financial assets that were accounted for at fair value on a recurring basis as of December 31, 2023 and December 31, 2022 by level within the fair value hierarchy (dollars in thousands):

-December 31, 2022 December 31, 2021 Level 1 Level 2 Level 3 Total Level 1 Level 2 Level 3 Total Assets: Other assets - PE Investments \$ \$ \$ 3,035 \$ 3,035 \$ \$ \$ 4,406 \$ 4,406 Mortgage loans held in securitization trusts, at fair value 813,310 813,310 Other assets - derivative assets 1,601 1,601 1,373 1,373 Liabilities: Mortgage obligations issued by securitization trusts, at fair value \$ \$ \$ \$ \$ \$ 777,156 \$ \$ 777,156 Other liabilities - derivative liabilities 9 9
+December 31, 2023 December 31, 2022 Le evel 1 Level 2 Level 3 Total] Level 1 Level 2 Level 3 Total Assets: Other assets - PE Investments \$ \$ \$ 2,251 \$ 2,251 \$ \$ \$ 3,035 \$ 3,035 Other assets - derivative assets - 164 - 164 1,601 - 1,601

-The following table presents the changes in fair value of financial assets which are measured at fair value on a recurring basis using Level 3 inputs to determine fair value for the year ended December 31, 2022 and the year ended December 31, 2021 (dollars in thousands):
+The following table presents the changes in fair value of financial assets which are measured at fair value on a recurring basis using Level 3 inputs to determine fair value for the years ended December 31, 2023 and 2022 (dollars in thousands):

-Year Ended De cemb per 31, 2022 Year Ended December 31, 2021 Other assets - PE Investments ortgage loans held in ecuritization trusts (1) Other assets - PE Investments Ortgage loans held in securitization trusts Beginning balance \$ 4,406 \$ 813,310 \$ 6,878 \$ 1,768,069 Distributions/paydowns (1,371) (20,515) (2,380) (78,903) Sale of investments (36,154) (28,662) Deconsolidation of securitization trust (2) (646,610) (802,196) Equity in earnings (92) Unrealized loss in earnings (109,177) (8,375) Realized loss in earnings (854) (36,623) Ending balance \$ 3,035 \$ \$ 4,406 \$ 813,310
+1 Year Ended December 3 1,

+2023 2 202 22

+C Other assets - PE Investments Other assets - PE Investments Mortgage loans held in securitization trusts (1)

+Beginning balance \$ 3,035 \$ 4,406 \$ 813,310

+Distributions/paydowns (784) (1,371) (20,515)

+Sale of investments - - (36,154)

+Deconsolidation of securitization trust (2) - - (646,610)

+Unrealized loss in earnings - (109,177)

+Realized loss in earnings - (854)

+Ending balance \$ 2,251 \$ 3,035 \$ -

-(1) For the year ended December 31, 2022, the Company recorded an unrealized loss of \$109.2 million related to mortgage loans held in securitization trusts, at fair value and an unrealized gain of \$110.1 million related to mortgage obligations held in securitization trusts. at fair value.
+- (1) For the year ended December 31, 2022, the Company recorded an unrealized loss of \$109.2 million related to mortgage loans held in securitization trusts, at fair value and an unrealized gain of \$110.1 million related to mortgage obligations held in securitization trusts, at fair value. - (2) In December 2022, the Company sold its retained investments in the subordinate tranches of one securitization trust.
+As a result of the sale, the Company deconsolidated the securitization trust.

-As of December 31, 2022 and December 31, 2021, the Company utilized a discounted cash flow model, comparable precedent transactions and other market information to quantify Level 3 fair value measurements on a recurring basis.
-As of December 31, 2022 and December 31, 2021, the key unobservable inputs used in the analysis of PE Investments included discount rates with a range of 11.0% to 12.0% and timing and amount of expected future cash flows.
-As of December 31, 2021, the key unobservable inputs used in the valuation of mortgage obligations issued by securitization trusts included a blended yield of 17.5% and a weighted average life of 5.4 years.
+As of December 31, 2023 and December 31, 2022, the Company utilized a discounted cash flow model, comparable precedent transactions and other market information to quantify Level 3 fair value measurements on a recurring basis.
+As of December 31, 2023 and December 31, 2022, the key unobservable inputs used in the analysis of PE Investments included discount rates with a range of 11.0% to 12.0% and timing and amount of expected future cash flows.
 Significant increases or decreases in any one of the inputs described above in isolation may result in significantly different fair value of the financial assets and liabilities using such Level 3 inputs.

 For the year ended December 31, 2022, the Company recorded a realized loss of \$0.9 million related to the sale of the Company's retained interests in the subordinate tranches of one securitization trust.
 For the year ended December 31, 2021, the Company recorded a \$36.6 million realized loss on mortgage loans held in securitization trusts, at fair value, which is comprised of a \$19.5 million loss upon the sale of the Company's retained interests in the subordinate tranches of one securitization trust.
 Additionally, the Company recorded a realized loss of \$17.1 million related to the sale of two underlying loans held within one of its retained investments in the subordinate tranches of another securitization trust, of which the realized loss was previously included in the Company's loss projections and therefore no fair value write down was required.
-For the year ended December 31, 2020, the Company did not record a realized gain on mortgage loans held in securitization trusts, at fair value.